HNK Tomislav

 HNK Tomislav (Croatian: Hrvatski nogometni klub Tomislav, lit.
 'Croatian Football Club Tomislav') is a professional football club from Tomislavgrad, Bosnia and Herzegovina.
 The club competes in the First League of the Federation of Bosnia and Herzegovina.

 The club was established in 1920 and named after the Croatian king Tomislav.
 In 1928, the club was renamed to Vran, after the nearby mountain.
-After World War II, in 1946, the new communist authorities changed the name of the club to Zvijezda (star).
+After World War II, in 1946, the new communist authorities renamed the club Zvijezda (star).
 In 1954, the club's name was again changed to Budućnost (future).
 During this period, the club gained its official ground in the town centre.

 In 1990, with the democratisation process in Yugoslavia, the club returned to its original name Tomislav, while the grounds were renamed to Gradski stadion Tomislav (Town stadium Tomislav).

 History

-Kingdom of Yugoslavia
+Kingdom of Yugoslavia (1920–1941)

 Tomislavgrad's football history starts in 1910, when August Batinić, a player of the NK SAŠK, brought a ball in Tomislavgrad, at the time named Županjac.
 The first football matches were played at Bara, where the present-day basilica is located.

 The idea of establishing a football club appeared after World War I. However, the founding assembly was held only on 30 April 1920 in a pub owned by Ilija Zrno Čokrlja.
 Batinić initiated the idea.
 The first president of the football club's committee was Stojan Protrka.
-The committee named the football club HNK Tomislav in honour of the first Croatian king Tomislav, whose crowning according to the legend, took place near Županjac, and preparations were underway to mark a 1000-year jubilee of the event.
-The first kit, a white shirt, and black trousers, in which footballers played before World War I, were confirmed by the committee as the official kit.
+The committee named the football club HNK Tomislav in honour of the first Croatian king Tomislav, whose crowning, according to legend, took place near Županjac, and preparations were underway to mark the 1000th anniversary of the event.
+The first kit, a white shirt and black trousers, in which footballers played before World War I, was confirmed by the committee as the official kit.

-The construction of a playground was among the main goals of the committee, however, it wasn't realised.
+The construction of a playground was among the committee's main goals; however, it wasn't realised.
 The club player on various improvised playgrounds.
-The first match played by the club was in Županjac on 29 September 1920 against students from Županjac who studied at the Široki Brijeg gymnasium.
+The club's first match was played in Županjac on 29 September 1920 against students from Županjac who studied at the Široki Brijeg gymnasium.
 Tomislav won the match.
 The first official match was played against Stožer, won by Tomislav 2–1.

 In 1928, Županjac changed its name to Tomislavgrad, officially in honour of Prince Tomislav, son of King Alexander I of Yugoslavia, but unofficially in honour of King Tomislav of Croatia.
-Due to the official state policy of Kingdom of Yugoslavia which suppressed Croatian nationalism, in 1927 the club was renamed to Vran (after the Vran mountain), a name that was used until 1946, so it could continue to play against other football clubs.
+Due to the official state policy of Kingdom of Yugoslavia, which suppressed Croatian nationalism, in 1927, the club was renamed to Vran (after the Vran mountain), a name that was used until 1946, so it could continue to play against other football clubs.